microsoft/ai4eutils/README.md

 # Overview

-Shared utilities / handed-off scripts for the AI for Earth team
+Shared utilities developed by the Microsoft AI for Earth team

 The general convention in this repo is that users who want to consume these utilities will add the top-level path of the repo to their Python path, so it's okay to assume that other packages/modules within the repo are available.
 The "scrap" directory can be used for standalone, one-time-use scripts that you might otherwise have emailed to someone.